 More often than not, we allow our autonomous nervous system to make decisions on our behalf, bypassing the conscious thinking process.
 The solution involves guiding people in the right direction – towards the more beneficial option, which in this case, is to save energy.

-Perhaps an important note about our customer engagement programmes for energy and water suppliers is that we don’t just rely on social and digital media to connect with customers.
+Perhaps an important note about our customer engagement programs for energy and water suppliers is that we don’t just rely on social and digital media to connect with customers.
 There’s a large category of vulnerable customers, such as the elderly and disabled, that benefit from offline methods of communication – which is where the fact that we use multiple channels including old fashioned mail, is incredibly powerful.
 We’re strong advocates in multi-channel marketing and communications.
 Why not read our blog to understand the importance of multi-channel customer engagement.

 You can also read more about the power of the nudge theory and how it can help your customers to save energy.
-And we’ve written in more detail about how our customer engagement programmes provide proactive support for vulnerable customers by identifying who they are, segmenting them into appropriate categories and targeting them with appropriate advice and support.
+And we’ve written in more detail about how our customer engagement programs provide proactive support for vulnerable customers by identifying who they are, segmenting them into appropriate categories and targeting them with appropriate advice and support.

 Supporting smart meter roll-out

-Smart meters are a great way of incentivising customers to reduce their energy consumption.
+Smart meters are a great way of incentivizing customers to reduce their energy consumption.
 That’s because they provide a visual aid and a constant reminder of how much energy is being used and how much it’s costing the bill payer.
 For customers who are keeping track of spending it’s a great nudge towards switching lights and devices off.

-Our customer engagement programmes provide proactive support for your smart meter roll-out.
+Our customer engagement programs provide proactive support for your smart meter roll-out.
 They provide the perfect channel for energy suppliers to educate and inform customers on the advantages that smart meters can deliver, such as negating the need to submit a meter reading, accurate bills, as well as reduced consumption.
 FAQs that customers have about smart meters can also be addressed, such as informing customers that installations are free; that they can still switch supplier; that their data is protected; as well as how to request a smart meter.

-If you need further evidence that Advizzo can help your customers to reduce their energy bills and also support and promote your smart meter roll out programme, then we’d love to the opportunity to talk to you.
+If you need further evidence that Advizzo can help your customers to reduce their energy bills and also support and promote your smart meter roll out program, then we’d love to the opportunity to talk to you.
 Get in touch today.